 As I previously said, I think I tend to be pro George for Lemon.
 Not because I don’t like Lavon (I do!).
 This is because over the course of the show, Lavon had some great relationships, and when he wasn’t allowing Lemon to tug him back, I believe he was truly happy.
 That’s the kind of relationship I root for.

 What are your thoughts on this Hart of Dixie Love Triangle?
 Do you feel it ends as it should?
-Vote in the poll, and then tell me how might you have ended this love triangle differently?
+Tell me how might you have ended this love triangle differently?
 I’d love to read your suggestions and Hart of Dixie memories.